NMJ0/Torch2Gemmini/MLP_mnist/readme.md

 # MLP MNIST Directory

-This folder contains a  MNIST MLP pipeline from training to MLIR lowering and RISC-V/Gemmini execution in an FPGA.
+This folder contains a  MNIST MLP pipeline from training to MLIR lowering and RISC-V/Gemmini execution on an FPGA.

 ## Files